 The brick accent wall was especially surprising.
 It looks great with that wall color.

-We just have to add a trim piece to the corner edge.
+But we just have to add a trim piece to the corner edge.

 A design question still up in the air is the light gray trim.
 Do we keep it the same color or paint it white?